olibre/GreatTips/Gradle/README.md

     gradle :gui:run    # To start the GUI application gradle :cli:run    # To enter in interactive shell

-Moreover, the corresponding command line scripts can also be produced:
+Moreover, the task `startScripts` can produce start scripts:

     $ rm build/scripts -r
     $ gradle startScripts